 Toss your dog the occasional treat when they earn it, but you must also keep bad habits at bay.
 Allowing your best buddy to eat certain people foods, including this one, could lead to poor health down the road.
 Crackers should be restricted even though a few won’t cause harm.

 Can I Give My Dog Crackers?
 Answer: Not Recommended

 If anything, you’ll just make them thirsty and they’ll end up drinking more water.
 But the take away here is that there are only two kinds of foods you can give your dog: those that are good for them and those that aren’t.
-You always want to consider this when you give them things.
-While it may be fun to toss them a treat once in a while, make it a dog treat and not a human treat.
+It’s just that simple!
+While it may be fun to toss them cracker as a treat once in a while, it’s definitely not the best choice.
+Make it a dog treat instead.